Lisa Vanderpump Celebrates Best Birthday Ever

-Lisa Vanderpump, though she may seem timeless and ageless, celebrated her 58th birthday this Saturday, and this year, she proclaimed it to be “the best birthday” ever!
-And then in typical Vanderpump humor, she added, “Now if you could just make me 20 years younger today oh & 10lbs lighter!”
+Lisa Vanderpump, though she may seem timeless and ageless, celebrated her 58th birthday this Saturday, and this year, she proclaimed it — via Twitter — to be “the best birthday” ever!
+In typical Vanderpump humor, she added, “Now if you could just make me 20 years younger today oh & 10lbs lighter!”

 There were many elements that made her birthday the best one yet.
 One element was her presents: her daughter, Pandora, and her husband, Ken, conspired together to fly Vanderpump’s nephews, her brother’s sons, out to Beverly Hills to celebrate the day.
-Vanderpump posted a cute photo of herself, flanked by her nephews, her daughter and son in law, and her husband, looking ecstatic, to Instagram.
-Vanderpump held a dog in her lap, one nephew held a dog in his lap as well, and the second nephew had a dog on his shoulder, held there by Ken.
+Vanderpump posted a cute photo of herself, flanked by her nephews, her daughter, son-in-law, and her husband, looking ecstatic, to Instagram.
+While Vanderpump held a dog in her lap, one nephew held a dog in his lap as well, and the second nephew had a dog on his shoulder, held there by Ken.

 “The best birthday present ever, my brother’s sons flying in to surprise me.. thank you

-@pandoravt & @KenToddBH!!
+@pandoravt & Ken!!
 Love them so much” Lisa captioned the photo.
 The usually reserved Housewives star even included a heart eye emoji in her caption.

-Another element making her birthday the best ever was the decor AKA the flowers, which as any fan of the show can attest, is always the most important element to Vanderpump.
-She is known for her love of flowers, often using flowers she grows and arranges herself in displays in her home and restaurants.
+Another element making her birthday the best ever was the decor, specifically the flowers.
+As any fan of the show can attest, this is always the most important element to Vanderpump.
+She is known for her love of flowers, often using flora she grows and arranges herself in displays in her home and restaurants.
 Every event she throws is often filled with luxurious and artfully arranged flowers.

-She took to Instagram again to share the beautiful flower arrangements she was surprised with for the decor at her birthday dinner at her home.
-Vanderpump’s favorite color is pink, and the dozens of bouquets adorning the table at her party were filled with blooms in different pastel shades of pink, white, and lavender.
+She took to Instagram again to share the beautiful flower arrangements she was surprised with for her birthday dinner at her home.
+Vanderpump’s favorite color is pink, and the dozens of bouquets adorning her party were filled with blooms in different pastel shades of pink, white, and lavender.
 There were so many table bouquets that guests had undoubtedly had a hard time seeing each other across the table.

 The final element that made her birthday such a great one?
 The passing of House Resolution 401.